 The light changes.
-It goes brighter sometimes, as though it is attempting to break into the window, but fails miserably.
+It goes brighter sometimes, as though it is attempting to break into the window but fails miserably.
 Like a pulsating light that glimmers for a fraction of a second, barely noticeable.
-The illusion of pulses are probably caused by a cloud that blocked the sun’s rays, and then left, letting the light shine brighter, and then was replaced by another cloud that decided to park itself there above the sky, in front of the sun, and didn’t care that I am not getting enough sunlight through my window.
+The illusion of pulses are probably caused by a passing cloud that temporarily blocked the sun’s rays.
+When that cloud leaves the sun, the light shines brighter, but then it is replaced by another cloud that decided to park itself there above the sky, in front of the sun, and didn’t care that I am not getting enough sunlight through my window.

 The light is white.
 There it goes again, the light shined brighter.
 It’s fascinating to watch something alive.
 Unpredictable.
 You don’t know when it’s going to shine a little brighter or dim a little more.

 I’m looking at the light, and at the same time, I am not looking at the light.
 Can you really look at something that is the reason why you can see, and thus is the thing that makes you look instead of you looking at it independently, without its help?

 The light is growing weak, and you can feel it being sucked from the curtains and out the window, like a movie scene that eclipses into darkness.
 Foreboding, but irrelevant to passersby because no one notices that the light is weakening except for the girl at the window writing about the light.